 This military base was located in Alameda, California on San Francisco Bay and was a United States Navy Naval Air Station.
 It had two runways, as well as two helicopter pads and a control tower.

-If you came to struggle with a disease, either as a member of the military or as a family member of one, after spending at least one year at Alameda Naval Base as a result of exposure to PFAS, you are entitled to financial compensation, which our attorneys will gladly help you recover.
+If you came to struggle with a disease, either as a member of the military or as a family member of one, after spending at least one year at Alameda Naval Base as a result of exposure to PFAS, you are entitled to financial compensation.

 The Navy tested 30 wells for contamination with PFOS and PFOA at Alameda Naval Base, out of which 16 contained the dangerous chemicals.
 Furthermore, the groundwater on the base was found to have a level of PFAS 4,800 times higher than the permissible limit established by EPA.
 Before 1974, untreated industrial wastewater had been dumped in the Seaplane Lagoon and the Oakland Inner Harbor by nearby facilities.
 As a result, 35 Installation Restoration sites at Alameda Naval Base were added to the list of EPA for cleanup.
 So far, over $539 million has been spent to remediate the situation and the expected additional cost for the cleanup is $58.8 million.
 The cleanup is estimated to be completed by the end of 2021.